naniylid/naniylid/README.md

 ---

 ### About me:
 I am a frontend developer, I create user interfaces for websites.
-In my work I use HTML, CSS, JavaScript, React.js.
+In my work I use HTML, CSS, JavaScript, TypeScript, React.js, Redux.
-During my studies I have made projects using Yandex Maps API and DOM, created several games in JavaScript.
 What I like to do in my free time?
 Walking with my dog, listening to The Weeknd, going to dances and spending time with close people.
 <p align="center">
  <img width="600" src="icons/github-snake.svg" alt="snake"/>